Natchez the forgotten blues town

 Music in Natchez before the birth of the blues

 There was music in Natchez long before the birth of the blues.
 Elizabeth Greenfield was a singer and performer who was born in Natchez sometime between the years 1817 and 1826 and died in Philadelphia in 1876.
 Her mother Anna was of Indian origin and her father was African.
 She was born into slavery and, as often happened; she got the name of the owner of the plantation, Elizabeth H. Greenfield.
-When the owner moved to Philadelphia, she freed her slaves and Elizabeth was sent back to Liberia in 1831.
+When the owner moved to Philadelphia, she freed her slaves and sent them back to Liberia in 1831.
+Elizabeth stayed in Philadelphia.
 As a child Elizabeth was taught music, which was very unusual for slaves.
 By 1851 she was singing at private parties and in 1853 was the first black performer to sing in the Metropolitan Hall in New York and even traveled to London to perform for the Queen at Buckingham Palace.
 She sang classical music but included a few sentimental American songs in her repertoire.
 Although Elizabeth performed long before the blues existed, her African and Indian DNA and the unique mix of cultures in the area in which she grew up, show the huge and significant role that this region played in the musical heritage of the metropolis Natchez.

 The origin of the blues